 So, what exactly is a Barcode QR Code?
 And why are brands, retailers, and manufacturers around the world preparing to make the switch?

-A Quick Shift from Barcodes to Digital Links
+The Sudden Shift from Antiquated Barcodes to GS1 Digital Links

 What Is the GS1 Digital Link?